ACT Tutoring

 How are the ACT and SAT different?

-Recent changes to the SAT have brought it more in line with the ACT.
-However, there are still several meaningful differences.
 Because SAT questions require more processing and reasoning, the SAT grants more time per question.
-Conversely, ACT questions are more straightforward, and as a result the test can feel more like an achievement test that prioritizes ”what you know,” timing, and endurance.
-There are also significant differences in content and structure:
+Conversely, ACT questions are more straightforward, and as a result, the test can feel more like an achievement test that prioritizes ”what you know,” timing, and endurance.

 How do I know which test is better for my child?